sdclibbery/tradr/README.md

 x Balances should report total in BTC too x Run a spread of bots looking for ema direction changes x Try not allowing a transaction at a loss from the last one
+* Get rounding values from the product info, don't hardcode
 * Order tracking
  x Have a sqlite database
  x Write info on every order to it